NeuralNetworkingAlaskan/fuckthisshit/docs/architecture.md

    - Manages the Web UI and API endpoints
    - Handles all core functionalities including code execution
    - Provides a standardized environment across all platforms

+With the native IPC refactor, the framework can also run directly on Ubuntu.
+In this mode a gRPC server replaces the Docker RFC mechanism, enabling faster startup and easier development without containers.
+See [IPC Refactoring Framework](ipc_refactoring_framework.md) for an overview of the migration strategy.

 This architecture ensures:
 - Consistent environment across platforms